Oia20/ChristmasGifts4Devs/README.md

 ## 🤝 Contributing

-Feel free to suggest new gift ideas by opening a pull request!
+Feel free to suggest new gift ideas by forking the repo, and opening a pull request!
 Please follow these guidelines:

 1. Add items using this format in the appropriate table:
 ```markdown